jeffreyevans/spTimer2/README.md

 # spTimer2
-Modification to spTimer package to allow for poisson distribution
+Package for Spatio-Temporal Bayesian Modelling.
+Modifications (made by Darryl MacKenzie) to original spTimer package to allow for poisson distribution.